-Researchers attribute these benefits to a “decrease in consumption of meat — which is ‘often loaded with cholesterol and saturated fat, which have starring roles in poor heart health,’ — as well as a decreased consumption of processed meats ‘like deli meat, bacon and sausage,’ which are oftentimes loaded with sodium.”
+Researchers attribute these benefits to a “decrease in consumption of meat — which is ‘often loaded with cholesterol and saturated fat, which have starring roles in poor heart health,’ — as well as a decreased consumption of processed meats ‘like deli meat, bacon, and sausage,’ which are oftentimes loaded with sodium.”

 Plant-Based Foods that Champion Healthy Blood Pressure

-Plant-based eating is overall really great for the human body.
+Plant-based eating is overall great for the human body.
 By eating raw and organic plant-based foods, you infuse your body with a nutrient-dense product that is high in anti-inflammatory compounds, rich with antioxidants, and low in cholesterol.
-Plus, certain plant-based foods are actually great at helping to maintain healthy blood pressure and even lower high blood pressure.
+Plus, certain plant-based foods are great at helping to maintain healthy blood pressure and even lower high blood pressure.
 In particular, choose foods that are low in sodium, rich in potassium, high in phytonutrients, and filled with fiber to aid in healthy weight management.

 A leading cause of high blood pressure is too much sodium.
 Increased sodium intake is one of the major issues with the Standard American Diet.
 Most processed and packaged foods, as well as food ordered at restaurants, generally are laced with a ton of sodium sourced from table salt.
 Plus, when cooking at home, many Americans add additional sodium intake.
-In fact, it’s estimated that Americans consume around “3.4 grams of sodium per day.”
-Plant-based foods are naturally low in sodium, therefore switching to this type of diet will automatically help solve your sodium intake problem, yet it’s important to balance this out with an increase of potassium.
+It’s estimated that Americans consume around “3.4 grams of sodium per day.”
+Plant-based foods are naturally low in sodium, therefore switching to this type of diet will automatically help solve your sodium intake problem, yet it’s important to balance this out with an increase in potassium.